css-doodle/cli/README.md

 Commands:
-  run            Open a window to preview the css|cssd file render         Generate an image from a css/cssd/html file, CodePen link, or http(s) URL generate       Generate code using css-doodle generators config         Display/set configurations use            Shorthand to fetch and use a custom version of css-doodle parse          Print the parsed tokens, help to debug in development
+  run            Open a window to preview the css|cssd file render         Generate an image from a css/cssd/html file, CodePen link, or http(s) URL gen            Generate code using css-doodle generators config         Display/set configurations use            Shorthand to fetch and use a custom version of css-doodle parse          Print the parsed tokens, help to debug in development